albapepper/Scoracle/README.md

 - Add comparison features for players and teams
 - Implement real-time score updates

+## Deployment

+- [Google Cloud Run guide](docs/deployment/cloud-run.md) — step-by-step instructions for publishing the frontend and backend using Artifact Registry and Cloud Run.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.